GarrettJenkinson/informME/README.md

 C. INSTALLING InformME
 ----------------------

 Run install.sh in the informME directory.
 During the interactive installing process the user will be asked different questions regarding the locations of default directories.
-Dependencies, such as GMP, MPFR, MPREAL, and Eigen, will be automatically installed during this process if these are not already available, and informME's C++ MEX code will be compiled.
+Dependencies, such as GMP, MPFR, MPREAL, and Eigen, will be automatically installed during this process if these are not already available, and the C++ MEX code of informME will be compiled.

 Note: the following environment variables will be defined in a configuration file stored in ~/.informME/informME.config and then will be accessed throughout multiple points in the informME pipeline:

-o REFGENEDIR: directory where the CpGlocationChrX.mat files are stored
+o REFGENEDIR: directory where the CpGlocationChrX.mat files will be stored

 o BAMDIR: directory where the BAM files are stored

-o INTERDIR: directory where all the intermediate files are stored
+o INTERDIR: directory where all the intermediate files will be stored

-o FINALDIR: directory where the output BED files are stored
+o FINALDIR: directory where the output BED files will be stored

 o MATLICENSE: path to MATLAB license